emmasbragia/Group7_FinalProject/readme.md

 2. What did go well?
 Why?

 Like mentioned above, the concept of divide and conquer worked really well for our group.
 We were getting things done according to plan.
-Rather than us waiting for everyone to be available, different people working on different tasks and then us meetings once a day to update on progress and get feedback helped us make necessary changes as we decided.
+Rather than us waiting for everyone to be available, different people working on different tasks and then us meeting once a day to update on progress and get feedback helped us make necessary changes as we decided.

 3. What didn’t go well?
 Why not?